Emily Radford (they/them)

 Some of my special interests (or SPINs) include:

-• Psychology (specifically neurodivergent brain styles, EMDR, and burnout)
+• Psychology (specifically neurodivergent brains, EMDR, and burnout)

 • Greyhounds (but never the racing of them)